garrandall/popular-music-data/tracks/that-ll-be-the-day-linda-ronstadt.md

 You say you're gonna leave me, you know it's a lie 'Cause that'll be the day when I die

-Oh, that'll be the day, ooh
+Oh, that'll be the day, oh
-That'll be the day, ooh
+That'll be the day, oh
-That'll be the day, ooh
+That'll be the day, oh
 That'll be the day when I die